Click here to go straight to the curated PR media monitoring tools list. Updated 10.14.2022

 - Create Custom Reports: Build PR and media dashboards to track share of voice, brand reputation, message pull-through, and overall PR impact.

-How Does Media Monitoring Work?
+How Does Media Monitoring Services Work?

 Once the keywords are added, the next step is to identify the most appropriate news sources, which can include online news, broadcast, print, review sites, and in some cases, social media channels.